Welcome to Joyce’s Private Obsession

-In a footnote, Ellmann affixes isolation to the Irish water-girl of Portrait and to Jewish Amalia Popper.
-Genetics in the Edwardian era and in the preamble to the Great War left much assumed, much misunderstood.
+In a footnote, Ellmann attaches isolation to the Irish water-girl of Portrait.
+The study of genetics during the Edwardian era and before the Great War left much assumed and much misunderstood.
 Joyce and his world were still groggy and unable to shake off the “nightmare of history.”

-Irish genetics stubbornly resist analysis by the Genographic Project, offspring of the British Isles project.
-The protection of a short sea offered limited isolation as Joyce notes but with unexpected and enduring breaches.
+Even today, Irish genetics stubbornly resist analysis by the Genographic Project, offspring of the British Isles project.
+The protection of a short sea offered some protection from invasion as Joyce noted but with unexpected breaches.

-Today’s Irish gene pool carries more Continental Neanderthal genomes are better represented on the Irish island than the average.
-They ranged in 52,000 years from Croatia to Pakistan, India, Tibet, Mongolia, and the vicinity of Beijing.
-The highest concentrations of Neanderthal DNA is found in Southeast Asia.
+Today’s Irish gene pool carries more Continental Neanderthal genomes than most places.
+Neanderthals roamed from Croatia to Pakistan, India, Tibet, Mongolia, and the vicinity of Beijing.
 Irish Neanderthal DNA is typically not short strand DNA.
-This means it did not arrive while Neanderthals still dragged knuckles across Europe.
-It came later, perhaps with the Norwegian Vikings whose DNA is broadcast evenly across Ireland.
+This DNA did not arrive from Neanderthals dragging their knuckles across Europe.
+It came later from European invaders, perhaps with the Norwegian Vikings whose DNA is broadcast evenly across Ireland.
 The short sea didn’t deter a Norwegian contribution to Irish genetics.
 All this is to say that if the Irish are genetically isolated, it wasn’t because of the few nautical miles that separated the bird girl from the rest of Europe.

-Joyce claims she was different for the “seclusion of her race,” the isolation was culturally imposed by English occupation.
+Joyce claims she was different for the “seclusion of her race.”
+If that is so, it was cultural isolation imposed by English occupiers.
 Joyce contradicts his claim of seclusion with the phrase the “lathe of intermarriage.”
 That phrase lifts the genetic quarantine.
-One curious feature of Irish genetics is that strains seem unusually consistent within regions corresponding to the three of the four ancient Irish kingdoms (Ulster stands apart due to the plantation system immigration).
-This was true even as late as 2017.
+One curious feature of Irish genetics is that strains seem unusually consistent within regions corresponding to the three of the four ancient Irish kingdoms (Ulster stands apart due to the plantation system).

 Amalia Popper might also be the product of racial seclusion.
-Forty percent of all Ashkenazic Jews are said to be descended from at least one of four women.
+Forty percent of all Ashkenazic Jews descend from at least one of four women.
 Descendants of these four “founding mothers” carry markers distinct from the other more homogeneous three- fifths of the population (this proposed by Doron Behar, and his supervisor, Professor Karl Skorecki of the Technion’s medical faculty and Rambam Medical Centre in Haifa).
 Descendants of the four spread not only to the west where they acquired the name Askanazic from locales on the trade route in Turkey but also deep into China to the east.
-The four women of child-bearing age were married into the group from neighboring non-Judaic Semitics as women of child-bearing ages.
-Conversely, Sephardi are sometimes said to be indistinguishable genetically from other middle eastern Semitics.
-Despite the established studies, new data published in 2017 link the brood of the four mothers and Iranian Sephardi.
+The four women of child-bearing age were married into the group from neighboring non-Judaic Semitics.
+Conversely, Sephardi cannot be distinguished genetically from other middle eastern Semitics.

 To Joyce, Ashkenazic Amalia Popper must have seemed exotic in her look and manner.
 SHE of his obsession and the number of his Jewish friends in Trieste enticed him to focus his next great novel on the character of another Ashkenazic Jew, Leopold Bloom.
-But Joyce draws no genetic conclusions about the vast differences of culture and personality between Amalia and Molly.
-Molly is Sephardic but ironically she in boundlessly cosmopolitan, the most Irish Jewesss, and experienced beyond of all “seclusion.”
+But Joyce draws no genetic conclusions about the differences of culture and personality between Amalia and Molly.
+Molly is Sephardic, but ironically she is boundlessly cosmopolitan, the most Irish Jewesss, and experienced beyond any “seclusion.”
 Amalia is quite “insular” (although supportive of Italian nationalism).

-Given the genetic trail, it might be Amalia Popper who is “rounded by the lathe of intermarriage,” more than the bird-girl of Portrait who would have been socially secluded by genetics, by religion, and by caste.
-Joyce attempted to escape from his insular limitations of race, religion, and politics by living a common-law marriage with a hotel maid and by flight to the continent.
+Given the genetic trail, Amalia Popper is “rounded by the lathe of intermarriage,” more than the bird-girl of Portrait who would have been socially secluded by genetics religion, and by caste.
+Joyce attempted to escape from his insular limitations of race, religion, and politics by living a common-law marriage with a hotel maid and flying to the Continent.
 His artistic goal was to break free from cultural limitations making an Askhansic traveler the father of us all.

 don ward June 30, 2020